Amazon FBM – How It Works and for Whom It Works the Best

 Amazon FBM – Meaning and Utility

 FBM on Amazon is a fulfillment method where sellers manage their own shipping, returns, warehousing and customer service, as opposed to those using FBA (Fulfillment by Amazon), where these tasks are taken over by the eCommerce behemoth.
-While the FBM model is very popular with sellers that already have their own logistics scheme in place, it also grants a lot of advantages for merchants that sell products with emotional value.
+While the FBM model, which Amazon themselves refer to as “MFN” (Merchant-Fulfilled-Network), is very popular with sellers that already have their own logistics scheme in place, it also grants a lot of advantages for merchants that sell products with emotional value.
 But who profits exactly and in what way?

 FBM vs. FBA – Who Is Amazon FBM for?